Best Spawn Peeks on Clubhouse in Rainbow Six Siege (2026 Guide)

 Garage wall

-If you're hunting round-one impact on First floor, Garage wall is one of the more reliable options — 50% success rate across 0 community reports, with a difficulty of 3/5.
+If you're hunting round-one impact on First floor, Garage wall grades B for effectiveness, with a difficulty of 3/5.
+Community voting will refine that over time.

 - Difficulty